omarbenhamid/micropython-diy-adhan-clock/README.md

 config : will look for config.json in SDCARD if exists : imports it as main config and removes it
         a copy of current config.json is saved to "config.json.backup" in sdcard.

+#Trouble shoot
+1. Create failsafe.txt file in the root of SDCARD to run the basic source.

+1. The app/main update must have python files in src/ folder.

 #Deployment:

 ```